Giants outlast Vikings 31-24 for 1st playoff win in 11 years - WHIZ News

 Jones converted a penalty-free fourth-and-1 sneak on the next drive for the Giants.
 Barkley chugged into the end zone for the lead with 7:47 to go.

-The Giants, having played here just three weeks ago, were clearly unfazed by the noise.
-They cruised for 166 yards on their first nine plays for touchdowns on their first two drives, then gained 90 yards in a whopping 20 plays for a field goal and a 17-7 lead.

-Giants cornerback Adoree’ Jackson returned from a seven-game absence to a knee injury and played a big role in keeping Jefferson quiet after he had 133 yards and a touchdown on 12 catches against the Giants last month.

-“There were real tears in there,” O’Connell said outside the locker room.
+“There were real tears in there,” first-year coach Kevin O’Connell said outside the locker room.
 “There are guys that expected to have a chance to win a world championship.
 You’ve got to give the Giants a lot of credit.”

 INJURY REPORT